tderenzi/tderenzi.github.io/src/portfolio/elom.md

 ---

 # Intro
-As Head of Data Strategy, I **led the redesign of a fragmented data management system and its UI for ELOM’s population-based child assessment tools.** My responsibility extended to developing scalable systems and building teams that could measure outcomes, supporting South Africa's largest national survey of children's learning outcomes. **My insights and strategic recommendations led to a 185% reduction in data processing time, enhancing the quality of early learning programs and influencing policy through data-driven impact tracking.**
+I **led the redesign of a fragmented data management system and user interface for population-based child assessment tools, significantly streamlining operations and enhancing usability**.
+These improvements enabled the tools to be effectively used in South Africa's largest national survey of children's learning outcomes.
+My insights and strategic recommendations **achieved a 185% reduction in data processing time for the assessment tools, facilitating data-driven decision-making**.

 # About the project